Skip to main content

 #

-Our work demonstrates that you don’t need infinitely complex quantum states to reap the rewards of high-dimensional communication.
+Our work demonstrates that you can use less complex quantum states to reap the rewards of high-dimensional communication.

-1. Efficiency: We maintained the benefit of increased information density ($\log_2(d)$ bits per photon).
+1. Efficiency: We maintained the benefit of increased information density while using simpler states (significantly more of them though).

 2. Robustness: The protocol remained secure and functional in a noisy, turbulent environment.

-3. Scalability: By fixing the measurement complexity to two modes, we’ve created a path for high-dimensional QKD that is actually feasible for next-generation telecommunications.
+3. Scalability: By fixing the measurement complexity to two modes, we’ve created a path for high-dimensional QKD that has a lower complexity barrier when it comes to measurement and generation.

 Conclusion